alex-lt-kong/bitcoin-basics/README.md

     mainnet blockchain, making sure that it is fully compatible with Bitcoin in as we know in real life.
-    1. The book's version of "Bitcoin" is not up-to-date and misses a few patches to it, such as [BIP141](https://en.wikipedia.org/wiki/SegWit), which are fully implemented in this repo.
+    1. The book's version of "Bitcoin" is not up-to-date and misses a few patches to it, such as [BIP141](https://en.wikipedia.org/wiki/SegWit).
+They are fully implemented in this repo.
     1. The book implements ECDSA only--all other cryptographic algorithms are from Python libraries.
 This repo does not use any third-party cryptography libraries.
 All the necessary cryptographic algorithms are